 Chat with a local specialist who can help organize your trip.

-Return by helicopter to the nearby town of Flores, where you'll be spending the next two nights at the La Lancha hotel.
-This idyllic hideaway on the shores of Lake Peten Itza offers both rainforest and lake views.
+Return by helicopter to the nearby town of Flores, where you'll spend the next two nights at the La Lancha hotel.
+This idyllic hideaway on the shores of Lake Petén Itzá offers both rainforest and lake views.
 Each of the 10 glamorous casitas comes with its own hammock deck, antique Balinese and Guatemalan furnishings, and large, marble-tiled bathrooms.

 Mayan ruins at Tikal

-Watch the sunset over the Tikal towers and listen to the jungle sounds as you relax after your day of exploration.
-If you're up to it, continue on to the Mayan astronomical observatory at Uaxactun, about a 20-minute drive away.
-Otherwise, return to the hotel for dinner and spend a tranquil evening by the lake.
+Later in the day, you'll get to watch the sunset over Tikal's temples and listen to the sounds of the jungle as you relax after your full day of exploration.
+If you're up to it, continue a short way north to the Maya astronomical observatory at Uaxactún.
+Otherwise, return to your hotel in Flores for dinner.

-Day 6: Discover Uaxactun, Fly to Lake Atitlan
+Day 6: Discover Uaxactún, Helicopter Flight to Lake Atitlán

-For the last two nights of your trip, you'll stay at the charming lakeside Casa Palopo.
-This private villa-turned-boutique hotel is nestled into the hillside amid indigenous villages.
+In the afternoon, you'll return to Flores and take a 90-minute helicopter ride south to the stunning Lake Atitlán.
+The lake is magnificent from every angle, but few get to see its azure waters and surrounding mountains from the sky.
+Upon arrival, you'll check in at the lakeside Casa Palopo.
+This villa-turned-boutique-hotel is nestled on the hillside amid Indigenous villages.
 Take in the view from one of the many terraces, or from your personal sundeck.
-The rooms are lovingly decorated with rich colors and fabrics, and décor that evokes Guatemala's Mayan heritage.
+The rooms are lovingly decorated with rich colors and boast a décor that evokes Guatemala's Maya heritage.

-After lunch return by boat to Panajachel, where you can browse the indigenous textile stalls the town is known for.
-If you'd like, stop by Casa Cakchiquel, a hotel once frequented by Che Guevara, Ingrid Bergman, and a host of other intellectuals and artists in its 1950's heyday.
-Today the hotel features exhibits, a fair trade store, and a vintage photo gallery.
-From there, continue on to the Atitlan Nature Reserve for a relaxing shaded walk around the jungle trails, butterfly park, and orchid gardens.
+After lunch return by boat to Panajachel, where you can browse Indigenous textile markets.
+If you like, stop by Casa Cakchiquel.
+During its heyday in the 1950s, this hotel was frequented by Che Guevara, Ingrid Bergman, and a host of other intellectuals and artists.
+Today Cakchiquel features exhibits, a fair trade store, and a vintage photo gallery.
+From there, continue on to the Atitlán Nature Reserve for a tranquil walk around the jungle trails, butterfly park, and orchid gardens.

 Map